CloudLabsAI-Azure/MIDP-Lab-With-Microsoft-Fabric/masterdoc/Getting-Started-V2.md

-# Getting Started with MIDP Lab With Microsoft Fabric Workshop
+# Getting Started with Analytics in MIDP with Microsoft fabric Workshop

-Welcome to your MIDP Lab With Microsoft Fabric workshop!
+Welcome to your Analytics in MIDP with Microsoft fabric workshop!
 We've prepared a seamless environment for you to explore and learn about Azure Databricks.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment